nhsd-a2si/docs-uec-appts/_pages/implementation/demonstrator/sims_install.md

 # Provider
 The TKW Provider Simulator is capable of testing a Consumer solution.
 As with any Provider system solution, it is passive and waits to accept requests.

 Once the container is up and running, reporting ‘*ITK Testbench ready*’, requests can be sent to it.
-The supplier's Consumer solution can be directed to the Provider Simulator, based on the address is was configured to listen via the Docker compose file - **docker-compose_provider_simulator.yml**.
+The supplier's Consumer solution can be directed to the Provider Simulator, based on the address it was configured to listen via the Docker compose file - **docker-compose_provider_simulator.yml**.

 The Provider Simulator can also be tested using an API Test Tool such as [Postman](https://www.postman.com/downloads/).
-A [collection](https://github.com/nhsdigitalmait/FHIR_111_UEC/blob/master/Postman_collection/FHIR_111-UEC.postman_collection.json) of all the requests which can be made to the Provider Simulator have been documented and can be imported into the tool to assist seeing what the requests contain and envisage the eventual workflows.
+A [collection](https://github.com/nhsdigitalmait/FHIR_111_UEC/blob/master/Postman_collection/FHIR_111-UEC.postman_collection.json) of all the requests which can be made to the Provider Simulator have been documented and can be imported into the Postman tool to assist seeing what the requests contain and envisage the eventual workflows.

 A validation report of activity sent to the Provider Simulator resides under '..\all_evidence\\<ASID\>' and logs of activity is recorded in ‘..\logs’.

 # Assuring with TKW
-Test plans
-Workflows
+Another key feature of the TKW Simulator Tools is to assist with the self assurance process and provide the required evidence for the SCAL submission.
+Once the solution is complete, depending on whether it is fulfilling Provider or Consumer functionality, it can be configured to make or receive requests from the corresponding Simulator Tool.
+The Tool will record and collate the necesary evidence to be attached as part of the assurance process, as detailed in *Using TKW Simulators* section above.

 # Appendices
 <details>